Include peers and siblings strategy

 It goes by many names, but all the terms come down to using the AAC system to speak to your user.
 If we want our learners to speak using AAC, we need to show them how it's done!
 You can do all kinds of therapy, but you won't get where you want to go without this foundation strategy.

-The truth is the immersion is what we give our children who speak.
+The truth is that immersion is what we give our children who speak.
 Don't beat yourselves up if it seems like more than you can do.
 Try to do a little.
 When that feels easy, add a little more.

 Model in natural contexts

-Modeling in natural contexts means to move away from highly structured activities.
-Instead, model AAC during routines (e.g. when making lunch) and activities (e.g. when playing a game).
+Modeling in natural contexts means moving away from highly structured activities.
+Instead, model AAC during routines (e.g., when making lunch) and activities (e.g., when playing a game).

 Why is it helpful?

 - It builds on what your user already knows by applying language to familiar experiences.

--The language you model is expected to feel important to the AAC user.
-It applies to their life experience.
+- The language you model is expected to feel important to the AAC user as it applies to their life experience.

 - The most impressive things are often unplanned so that you can take advantage of unexpected learning opportunities.